 Internship in Japan

-The internships in Japan offer all requirements to be bale to be acknowledged as a mandatory university internship.
+The internships in Japan offer all requirements to be acknowledged as a mandatory university internship.

-The internship companies are located in Fukuoka, on the southernmost island of Japan.
+Most internship companies are located in Fukuoka, on the southernmost island of Japan

 Sushi & Co.

 During your internship in Japan you'll casually become a sushi expert.
 What was formerly sold as street food for little money, is now internationally popular.
 The Japanese are very proud of their traditional food and are very happy when foreign tourists show interest in the various and often unusual dishes.

 While the majority of the Japanese people do not understand the vegetarian diet, the variety of ingredients allow for that option.
 So if you prefer meatless food during your internship in Japan, you can easily adjust, just be prepared for a few questions and many bewildered expressions.
 This should not deter you from attacking your Japan adventure.